pxg/pxg.github.io/_posts/2015-08-24-app-store-ios-7-loophole.markdown

 I found it strange that Apple didn't catch the iOS 7 bug during the approval process.
 The Apple App Store review  process is notoriously slow and painful, Warblr was rejected twice before it was approved.
 However no problems with iOS were mentioned.

 I can only conclude that Apple don't test the App on older devices or older versions of iOS.
-My theory is they don't particularly care about users on old versions or their operating systems and users who use older hardware.
+My theory is they don't particularly care about users on old versions of their operating systems and users who use older hardware.